But this I say, He which soweth sparingly shall reap also sparingly; and he which soweth bountifully shall reap also bountifully. 2 Corinthians 9:6-8

 I began to search through the word of God to find out what God considers a generous giver.

-I thought of the widow woman whom Jesus said gave more than the rich rulers.
+My first thought was of the widow woman whom Jesus said gave more than the rich rulers.

 There are many promises in the Bible for the generous person, I found a couple I want to share with you today.